alastairpatrick/nopy/README.md

 ## Using npip to install python packages

-To install a python package in the same project:
+To install a python package in a node.js project:
 ```
 /home/al/myproject$ node_modules/.bin/npip install toposort
 Downloading/unpacking toposort